stat4701/2014/_posts/2014-03-02-MayankMisra-Assignment1.md

 ### Thoughts

-Visual display of data of data is not only for communicating inferences and insights to a broader audience unfamiliar with the dataset.
+Visual display of data is not only for communicating inferences and insights to an audience unfamiliar with the dataset.
 The more powerful use of visualizing data is as a medium to grasp relationships in multi-dimensional and complex datasets.

 Network graphs do this exceptionally well.
 I have provided my Facebook and LinkedIn social network graphs.
 Visualizing my connections in this form, I was able to form powerful insights about the way people in my network are connected with each other and to me.